2025 KEYNOTE SPEAKERS

 |

 Matthew Young is the Founder and Board President of the Finch Research Network.
 Matthew has also worked in the field of social work with special needs populations at the William George Agency for almost 13 years.
-Additionally, Matthew worked at the Cornell Lab across 15 years where he worked on Golden-winged Warblers, Voices of Hawaii’s Birds, Merlin Bird ID, and was Project Lead on Lab’s first Irruptive Finch Survey in 1999.
-Widely known as a preeminent authority on finches of North America, Matthew has written finch species accounts for breeding bird atlases, Birds of the World accounts, and published several papers on finches and the Red Crossbill vocal complex.
+Additionally, Matthew worked at the Cornell Lab across 15 years where he worked on Golden-winged Warblers, Voices of Hawaii’s Birds, and Merlin Bird ID and was Project Lead on the Lab’s first Irruptive Finch Survey in 1999.
+Widely known as a preeminent authority on finches of North America, Matthew has written finch species accounts for breeding bird atlases and Birds of the World accounts and has published several papers on finches and the Red Crossbill vocal complex.

 |

-Lillian Stokes is an award-winning author and photographer who produced 35 Stokes Guides with her husband Don, selling over 5 million copies including the bestselling Stokes Field Guide to the Birds of North America, the Stokes Field Guide to Birds: Eastern and Western Regions, the Stokes Beginner's Guide to Birds, the Stokes Nature Guides, and the Stokes Backyard Nature Books.
+Lillian Stokes is an award-winning author and photographer who produced 35 Stokes guides with her husband Don, selling over 5 million copies including the bestselling The Stokes Field Guide to the Birds of North America, The Stokes Field Guide to Birds: Eastern and Western Regions, the Stokes Beginner's Guide to Birds, the Stokes Nature Guides, and the Stokes Backyard Nature Books.
 Lillian was producer and cohost of two national PBS birdwatching TV series seen by 40 million viewers.
-Other achievements and activities include; Federal Duck Stamp Judge, Partners in Flight National Conservation Award, Lifetime Achievement Award Kappa Kappa Gamma, Board of Directors of the Hawk Migration Association of North America, member Nuttall Ornithological Club, and former board member NH Audubon.
+Other achievements and activities include: Federal Duck Stamp Judge, Partners in Flight National Conservation Award, Lifetime Achievement Award Kappa Kappa Gamma, Board of Directors of the Hawk Migration Association of North America, member of the Nuttall Ornithological Club, and former board member of NH Audubon.

 |

-From from backyards to wilderness peaks, finches are some of the most exciting, mysterious, and popular group of songbirds.
-In this information-packed talk, Lillian Stokes, best-selling author of 35 Stokes guides, and finch expert Matthew Young will introduce you to the 43 finches of the United States and Canada from feeder-favorite goldfinches to Red Crossbill tribes, to least known mountain-top Black Rosy-Finches to endangered Hawaiian honeycreepers.
+From backyards to wilderness peaks, finches are some of the most exciting, mysterious, and popular songbirds.
+In this information-packed talk, Lillian Stokes, best-selling author of 35 Stokes guides, and finch expert Matthew Young will introduce you to the 43 finches of the United States and Canada, from feeder-favorite goldfinches to Red Crossbill tribes to least-known mountain-top Black Rosy-Finches to endangered Hawaiian honeycreepers.
 Based on the new book, The Stokes Guide to Finches of the United States and Canada, the talk will cover finch identification, language, behavior, irruptions, how to conserve finches, and more.
 Infused throughout with quotes from the creative Quick Take chapter intros, filled with interesting facts, scientific knowledge, and stunning photos, this talk will leave you understanding so much more about the finches you thought you knew.

 |